Wingspan vs Everdell: Which Engine-Builder Reigns Supreme in 2026?

 I bought both base games in early 2026 (no review copies, no publisher relationships) and played them weekly with three rotating groups: a couples gaming night, a heavier strategy group, and my family with two kids aged 10 and 13.
 I tracked play time with a kitchen timer, logged final scores in a spreadsheet, and noted every rules dispute or moment of confusion.

 Total hours clocked: roughly 47 hours on Wingspan, 41 hours on Everdell.
 I also played both solo modes at least six times each.
-I am not a board game designer, but I have been in this hobby for 11 years and own 180+ titles, so I have a decent baseline for comparison against games like Catan and 7 Wonders.
+I am not a board game designer, but I have been in this hobby for 11 years and own 180+ titles, so I have a decent baseline for comparison against games like HUES and CUES and Hasbro Gaming Trouble Board Game for Kids Ages 5 and Up 2-4 Players.

 Detailed Comparison Table